dilshankarunarathne/docker-notes/README.md

 Docker uses a Client-Server architecture.
 It has client components that talks to server components using a RESTful API.
 The server is also called the **Docker Engine**.
 It works on the background and takes care of building and running Docker containers.
-Technically, its a process that runs on the OS.
+Technically, it's a process that runs on the OS.